davidteather/TikTok-Api/README.md

 ## Quick Start Guide

 Here's a quick bit of code to get the most recent trending on TikTok.
-There's more example in the examples directory.
+There's more examples in the examples directory.

 ```
 from TikTokApi import TikTokApi